-In this MIDL Mindfulness Training we take the first step and move from mindfulness of our body to mindfulness of breathing in order to develop accuracy of attention and concentration.
-The first hindrance to this that we experience is the habitual desire to control the breathing.
-To decondition this control we simply breathe out, relax and wait for the breath to draw in by itself.
-Whenever we notice any tightness or control within the breath we repeat this training until we can mindfully observe the breathing free from any control of the mind.
+In MIDL Mindfulness Training 6/52 you begin mindfulness of breathing by creating the conditions to observe habitual control within the breathing itself.
+Breathing makes a wonderful meditation object for observing control because it can be intentionally controlled or happen autonomously.
+To decondition habitual control in this training you simply breathe out, relax and wait for the breath to draw in by itself.
+Whenever you notice the tightness of control within the breathing you simply repeat this training until you can mindfully observe breathing free from any habitual control of your mind.
 Submit Your Question

 Your Question: There is barely any difference between this meditation and the previous one!